Skip navigation menu

 As a Planning Commissioner for Truckee, Jason prepares for each hearing by meeting with both project supporters and opponents.
 Jason brings a background as a Community Organizer, and he believes elected leaders should always focus on listening to the community first.

 Truckee's local businesses, non-profits, and local residents are what make our Town so special.
-Jason believes Truckee should be welcoming to all and support all types of community building activities.
+Jason believes Truckee should be welcoming to all.
 Jason has built community in his own life by helping organize Truckee Pride every year and developing more Truckee-centered activities for the North Tahoe Hebrew Congregation.

 Local Economy